Connect with others who understand.

 Shutting Down Supply Lines

 A blood supply provides tumors with the oxygen and nutrients they need to grow.
 Tumors create their own new blood vessels in a process known as angiogenesis.
-Vascular endothelial growth factor (VEGF) tells cells to create these new blood vessels.
+Vascular endothelial growth factor (VEGF) tells cells to produce these new blood vessels.

-Side Effects of Targeted Therapies
+Understanding Side Effects of Targeted Therapies

 Common side effects of targeted therapies used in lung cancer include: